remix-run/remix/docs/guides/contributing.md

 3. The Admins assign an **Owner** to the issue.
    - Owners are responsible for shipping the feature including all decisions for APIs, behavior, and implementation.
    - Owners organize the work with other contributors for larger issues.
-   - Owners may be contributors from inside or outside of the Remix team.
+   - Owners may be contributors from inside or outside the Remix team.
 4. Owners create an **RFC** from the Proposal and development can begin.
 5. Pairing is highly encouraged, particularly at the start.